-Normally the total operating time of a fuse use to consists of the pre-arcing time and the arcing time.
+Normally the total operating time of a fuse used to consists of the pre-arcing time and the arcing time.
 When pre-arcing times is longer than 100 ms and the arc is then extinguished at its first current zero, then the time-current characteristic can be taken represent to the total operating time of fuse.

 All fuses must be operating within the conventional time when carrying the conventional fusing current and when carrying the conventional non-fusing current they must not operate within the conventional time.
-Now the modern trend is to specify a number of points which form gates through which the actual time–current characteristics of all manufacturers’ fuse-links and it must pass if they are to comply with the appropriate standard.
+Now the modern trend is to specify the number of points which form gates through which the actual time-current characteristics of all manufacturers’ fuse-links and it must pass if they are to comply with the appropriate standard.

 Fuse Breaking Capacity:

-As the let-through I2t becomes a constant above a particular level of fault current and the heat generated during fault does not increase for prospective currents above this value unless the breaking capacity is exceeded.
+As the let-through, I2t becomes a constant above a particular level of fault current and the heat generated during fault does not increase for prospective currents above this value unless the breaking capacity is exceeded.

 Fuse Cut-off Current:

 Normally a current limiting fuse prevents a fault current from rising above a level known as the cut-off current.
-The cut-off current is approximately proportional to the cube root of the prospective current and the maximum current is therefore very much lower than it would be if a non-current-limiting protection device were used in system.
+The cut-off current is approximately proportional to the cube root of the prospective current and the maximum current is therefore very much lower than it would be if a non-current-limiting protection device were used in the system.

-Now if you find this post useful then please share with your friend and don’t forget to subscribe our newsletter for regular electrical update.
+Now if you find this post useful then please share with your friend and don’t forget to subscribe our newsletter for the regular electrical update.
 Thanks, Have a nice day.